Henry - A Western Short Story

 Lovely Lillian Frey, the banker’s daughter, stepped off the boardwalk and started across the street.
 Henry halted, and waited for her to pass in front of him, doffing his hat.
 Ruby felt a strange pang of jealousy, until Henry turned and looked back at her, grinning, He then doffed his hat to her too, bending far over at the waist, and she laughed in spite of herself.
 Lillian Frey sniffed, and spun her parasol as she stalked away.

 Their order was in the back of the wagon when Mrs. Jackson and Ruby left the bank and stepped into the street, raising their skirts to avoid the dust.
 Suddenly their way was blocked by big Dan Butler, who stood there grinning.
-He had heavy black mustaches, and wore a bowler hat.
-In his mouth was a heavily chewed cigar, and he reeked of the smoke.
+He had flowing black mustaches, and wore a bowler hat.
+In his mouth was a soggy, heavily chewed cigar, and he reeked of the smoke.
 He had held the mortgage on the farm until Ruby’s father inherited some money last year and finally paid it off.
 He was thoroughly disliked by most people, and the Jackson ladies were no exception.